Lukather/deck-ai-assistant/README.md

 - [x] Successfully transferred the plugin files to Steam Deck via SCP
 - [x] Updated plugin name displayed in Decky menu
 - [x] Verified frontend UI displays correctly inside Decky menu
+- [x] Ensure main.py backend is loaded and recognized by Decky Loader
+- [x] Add logging with decky.logger.info() for debugging
+- [x] Confirm communication between frontend and backend via ask_question()
+- [x] Integrate real AI API (Gemini)
+- [x] Added a bubble-chat UI in the AI view

 ### 🧩 Tasks To Do
-- [ ] Ensure main.py backend is loaded and recognized by Decky Loader
-- [ ] Add logging with decky.logger.info() for debugging
-- [ ] Confirm communication between frontend and backend via ask_question()
-- [ ] Integrate real AI API (OpenAI, Claude, Gemini, etc.)
 - [ ] Implement secure local storage of API key
 - [ ] Handle frontend states: loading, error, and response
 - [ ] Build a settings interface for user configuration
 - [ ] Add a custom icon for the plugin in the Decky menu
+- [ ] Add more LLMs integrations (ChatGPT, Claude, self-hosted, HuggingFace)
+- [ ] Automatic regcognitions of the game you are playing
+- [ ] Store the chat history

 ## 📄 License